New ideas and tried-and-tested tactics to improve your mix’s vocal – these get less beginner-focused as you scroll through.

 Vocals are very dynamic source sounds, and performances tend to be given right up close to the microphone.
 When you have a raw vocal, one of the first mixing decisions you make could be to add an EQ or compressor, or some reverb.
 However, there’s a more elementary step that should come first: level riding.To ride a level, we‘re using an audio clip’s gain (before the track hits our mixer and effects), or use a gain control first in the signal processing chain.
 The hardware control to ride on a real mixing console is the ‘Trim’ gain, a control the signal’s level on its way into the console.

 The aim is to reduce any loud parts and/or increase any quiet parts, bringing the levels under control before processing is even considered.
-This sound similar to the action of a compressor, but with level riding, the results can be much more ‘zoomed out’ or ‘slower’, operating to change the gain from word to word or even phrase to phrase.
+This sounds similar to the action of a compressor, but with level riding, the results can be much more ‘zoomed out’ or ‘slower’, operating to change the gain from word to word or even phrase to phrase.

 3. Adding delay: why we echo